North mountain visitor center

 Members of the Southwest Society of Botanical Artists (SWSBA), Elaine Hultgren, Joyce Peters, and Marsha Bennett, are working with Stacie Beute of the Conservation Alliance and Leslie Spencer-Snider of the Save Our Mountains Foundation to develop a permanent botanical art collection of these plants that will be exhibited at the North Mountain Visitor Center located in the Preserve.
 Illustrations have been selected and materials purchased, and signage is being developed.
 The exhibit will open January 2014.

 To date, 137 species and subspecies have been identified on the Preserve, and this number is expected to increase substantially.
 Less than 20% of the identified species have been illustrated.
+[A current list of completed illustrations is here.]
 We need your help and talents to expand this exhibit.
 Any ASBA member or artist who has produced or would like to produce scientifically accurate botanical illustrations of any of the listed plants is invited to participate.
 You can find the list on the SEINet website under “North Mountain Plant Inventory Project”.